pgorman/dangerjaunt/dangerjaunt.md

 ## Dwarves ##

 Dwarves are flesh and blood, but also ore and stone.
-They love their beards, their brew, and all masterful craft.
+They love their beards, rich brew, and all masterful craft.

 Dwarves work as either fighters or rogues.
 They make saving throws with a +4 bonus due to their natural fortitude and magic resistance.